Police chief Art Acevedo’s job on the line as he clashes with Miami’s ‘Game of Thrones’ politics

 When Mayor Francis Suarez announced Acevedo’s appointment in April, he hailed him as the “Michael Jordan of police chiefs.”

 During his short tenure, nonetheless, the chief has managed to ruffle more than a few feathers.
 He has asked the U.S. Department of Justice to review the city’s internal affairs process and incidents of excessive use of force by officers.
-He has fired two high-ranking officers and demoted several supervisors, including the second-highest ranked female Black officer.
-And he angered the rank-and-file after telling the media officers should get vaccinated for the coronavirus or risk being fired.
+He has fired two high-ranking officers and demoted several supervisors, including the second-highest-ranked female Black officer.
+And he angered the rank and file after telling the media officers should get vaccinated for the coronavirus or risk being fired.

 But what has perhaps sparked the most ire is Acevedo’s remark that the department was “run by a Cuban mafia.”
 His words struck a nerve in South Florida, home to hundreds of thousands either born on the island or of Cuban heritage, who recalled that Fidel Castro used those same words to refer to exiles who opposed his communist regime.